BradoBrain/CombineLearning/README.md

 .setFailureType - operator that do not throw an error but give us to set error type with AnuPublisher<Type, ERROR> to non-error pipeline.

+.scan - operator that give us the ability to see on previous returned item.

 // Reducing